 The Integration of Dynamic Video Content

-Over 70% of today’s buyers expect personalization.
+Over 70% of today’s buyers expect personalisation.
 If the metaverse is to be the next step in our digital-first world, it has to conform to our preferences.
-It needs to recognize us as the individuals we are.
+It needs to recognise us as the individuals we are.

 Of course, screens don’t need to be inside a room, as this example from Metafluence shows.